mirror-shades/tamerlane-chess/README.md

 ## ^ Download the latest release and play

-I am building a Tamerlane chess engine in C++.
-Tamerlane chess is a medieval chess variant.
+An engine for Tamerlane chess built in C++.
+Tamerlane chess is a medieval chess variant from the Timurid Empire.
 Like modern chess, it is derived from shatranj.
 It was developed in Central Asia during the reign of Emperor Timur, and its invention is also attributed to him.

 ## Compiling

-The game is compiled using minGW 6.1.0 > 6.3.0.
+The game is compiled using SFML 2.6.1 built on minGW 13.1.0.

 There is a batch file to compile the game in the root directory called `run.bat`.
-Use the flag `release` to compile the game in release mode.

 Alternatively, run in powershell:
 `mingw32-make -f Makefile; if ($?) { ./build/main.exe }`